-After the challenges of 2020, looking forward to the new year is a welcome change - even if most in-person activities remain restricted in the United States and the markets in which the U.S. Grains Council (USGC) works.
-Here, we look to the future with USGC President and CEO Ryan LeGrand to get his thoughts on the organization's priorities during the coming months.
+After the challenges of 2020, looking forward to the new year is a welcome change - even if most in-person activities remain restricted in the U.S. and the markets in which the U.S. Grains Council (USGC) works.
+Here, we look to the future with USGC president and CEO Ryan LeGrand to get his thoughts on the organization's priorities during the coming months.

 We’ve officially turned the calendar to 2021.
 Where do you see us going in this new year?